tacofoundation/tacofoundation.github.io/docs/specification.md

 )
 ```

 **Format Detection**: Automatically detects format from path structure.
-TACOCAT identified by fixed filename `__TACOCAT__`.
+TACOCAT is identified by a fixed filename `__TACOCAT__`.
 ZIP identified by `.tacozip` or `.zip` extensions.
 FOLDER identified by directory structure (default when no extension match).

-**List Handling**: When provided a list of paths, loads each dataset and automatically concatenates if schemas are compatible.
+**List Handling**: When provided a list of paths, loads each dataset and automatically concatenates if the schemas are compatible.
 Empty lists raise ValueError.
-Single-element lists unwrapped to simple load operation.
+Single-element lists are unwrapped to a simple load operation.

 **TACOCAT Base Path Override**: The `base_path` parameter enables loading TACOCAT index files separate from source ZIP files.
-When specified, reconstructs all query views using new base path for `/vsisubfile/` VSI path construction.
-Useful for distributed storage where metadata index and data files reside in different locations.
+When specified, reconstructs all query views using the new base path for `/vsisubfile/` VSI path construction.
+Useful for distributed storage where the metadata index and data files reside in different locations.

 ### **8.2 TacoDataset - Lazy Query Interface**

-TacoDataset provides STAC-like metadata container with lazy query interface supporting SQL operations.
+TacoDataset provides a STAC-like metadata container with a lazy query interface supporting SQL operations.
 All operations create views without materializing data until the `data` attribute is accessed.

 **Public Metadata (STAC-like):**